Jerrytys/tp/docs/DeveloperGuide.md

    1. Delete the TAHub.json file

    2. Launch the app by double-clicking the jar file. <br>
       **Expected**: The app is launched successfully.
-The data file is created only after you run a command that triggers a save (for example, list, add, or any other valid command).
-After your first command, a new valid TAHub.json file with sample data will be created under /data, and sample students will appear in the left panel.
+The data file is created only after you run a command that triggers a save (for example, `list`, `add`, or any other valid command).
+After your first command, a new valid TAHub.json file with sample data will be created under `/data`, and sample students will appear in the `StudentListPanel` on the left.

 2. Dealing with corrupted data file

    1. Corrupt the TAHub.json file

    2. Launch the app by double-clicking the jar file. <br>
        **Expected**: The app is launched successfully.
-A new valid empty TAHub.json file is created under /data.
-The left hand panel is empty.
+A new valid empty TAHub.json file is created under `/data`.
+The `StudentListPanel` on the left is empty.

 ## **Appendix: Planned Enhancements**